-"Total Power Requirements Power Purchase Agreement" shall mean the form of the contract between MEAN and a Power Purchaser set forth as Schedule M to the Pooling Agreement.
+"Total Power Requirements Power Purchase Agreement" shall mean the Power Supply Contract between MEAN and a Power Purchaser providing for the purchase and sale of all of such Power Purchaser's requirements, subject to permitted exclusions.

 "2003 Resolution" shall mean the 2003 Power Supply System Revenue Bond Resolution adopted by the Board of Directors of MEAN on August 21, 2003.